sunshinerei/Coffee-Project/models/staging/coffee.md

 {% docs agtron %}

-Coloromiter Measurements of the color of the beans:
+Spectrophotometer, Agtron, Measurements of the color of the beans:

 | range | roast level name |